dansmyers/IntroToCS-Fall-2019/Labs/1-Poetry-and-Math.md

 # Write Some Programs

+## Plan for Today

+Use repl.it to write your programs.
+Put everything in the file named `Main.java`, in a class named `Main` and the standard `main` method.
+Remember that there's nothing special about the file being named `Main.java`: it's just how the repl.it environment wants things to be.

+Write a program to answer each of the questions below.
+After you finish each one, copy it to Word or text file on your local computer to save it, then erase your code and move on to the next problem.

+I want you to rewrite the program for each problem from scratch, including the `public class` and `public static void main` parts.
+Repeating this each time will help you get comfortable with the basic structure of Java programs.

 ## Review

 We looked at our first `Hello, World!` program in the last class.
 Here it is: